hos-b/cpp-ref/modern.md

 ...
 std::cout << "use count : " << ptr.use_count();
 ```
-it's much more efficient to use `std::make_shared` because shared pointers also have a control block that keeps track of the reference count. if the `new` keyword is used, the control block and they type will be created seperately, but with `std::make_shared` they're created together.
+it's much more efficient to use `std::make_shared` because shared pointers also have a control block that keeps track of the reference count. if the `new` keyword is used, the control block and the type will be created seperately, but with `std::make_shared` they're created together.
 ### 7.3. weak pointers
 this behaves the same as an extra instance of shared pointer without increasing the reference count. we would use this kind of pointer when we want access to the raw pointer, but don't want to take ownership.
 ```cpp